 Targeted techniques decrease tension, improve joint range of motion, and break collagen adhesions to manage scar tissue.

 Moreover, deep tissue massage addresses subcutaneous layers, resolving adhesions from strains or sprains, while stimulating lymphatic drainage to reduce edema.
-Clinical evidence supports short-term pain and function improvements, and sustained circulation lowers chronic pain risks.
+Clinical evidence supports improvements in short-term pain and function, and sustained circulation reduces the risk of chronic pain.
 By restoring proper mechanics and improving flexibility, massage fosters long-term recovery, inviting everyone to reclaim their active, pain-free lives together.

 Managing Tension Headaches With Massage